 The sports towel also wraps right around my four- and eight-year-olds, which makes them happy.

 I kept a sports towel in my backpack, in it’s own little mesh bag, at all times, and was often glad of it.
+I actually even take these on everyday picnics and just about ALWAYS end up using it.
+But if not, it’s so small and light, it doesn’t matter.

 Why do I include these in “sustainable” camping?
 Well, smaller, quick drying towels means less washing and drying – something you will mostly do when you get home, but we had to do as we went.
 Also because they are so absorbent, you can get away with two people sharing one, although they are so small I wouldn’t really bother.
 Instead bring one each, and know that you will also use them for soaking spills when you are out and about, perhaps for a hair towel, or even for a beach towel on occasion!